 The Institutional Policy for the Evaluation of Student Learning (IPESL) applies to all credit courses in the Day Division and Continuing Education at Champlain College Saint-Lambert.
 The IPESL is aligned with Champlain College Saint-Lambert's Mission, Student Success Plan, and Strategic Plan.

-1. PRINCIPLES & IDEALS
+1. PRINCIPLES

 The six principles defined below are the values that underlie the evaluation of student learning at Champlain College Saint-Lambert.
-The ideals name assessment practices that operationalize the principles.